Gaspar Yanga: Establishment of maroon community

-Spanish 1609 attack
+Spanish attack in 1609

+Although he had engaged in talks with Yanga, viceroy Velasco also pursued further military action.
 Led by the soldier Pedro González de Herrera, about 550 Spanish troops set out from Puebla in January; an estimated 100 were Spanish regulars and the rest conscripts and adventurers.
 The maroons were an irregular force of 100 fighters having some type of firearm, and 400 more armed with stones, machetes, bows and arrows, and the like.
 These maroon troops were led by Francisco de la Matosa, an Angolan.
 Yanga—who was quite old by this time—decided to use his troops' superior knowledge of the terrain to resist the Spaniards, with the goal of causing them enough pain to draw them to the negotiating table.

 Upon the approach of the Spanish troops, Yanga sent terms of peace via a captured Spaniard.
 He asked for a treaty akin to those that had settled hostilities between Indians and Spaniards: an area of self-rule in return for tribute and promises to support the Spanish if they were attacked.
 In addition, Yanga said this proposed district would return any slaves who might flee to it.
 This last concession was necessary to soothe the worries of the many slave owners in the region.

 The Spaniards refused the terms and went into battle, resulting in heavy losses for both sides.
 The Spaniards advanced into the maroon settlement and burned it.
 But, the maroons fought fiercely and were well accustomed to the surrounding terrain.
 The Spaniards could not achieve a conclusive victory.
 The resulting stalemate lasted years; finally, the Spanish agreed to parley.
 Yanga's terms were agreed to, with the additional provisos that only Franciscan priests (including Alonso de Benavides) would tend to the people, and that Yanga's family would be granted the right of rule.
 In 1618 the treaty was signed.
 By 1630 the town of San Lorenzo de los Negros de Cerralvo was established.
-Located in today's Veracruz province, the town in the 21st century is known as Yanga.
+Located in today's state of Veracruz, the town has been renamed Yanga.